ROCm/rocm-install-on-linux/docs/how-to/prerequisites.rst

 Additional package repositories
 ==========================================================

-On some distributions the ROCm packages depend on packages outside the default package repositories.
-These extra repositories need to be enabled before installation.
-Use the following instructions for your distribution.
+For some distributions, the ROCm installation packages depend on packages that aren't included in the default package repositories.
+These external repositories need to be sourced before installation.
+Use the following instructions specific to your distribution to add the necessary repositories.

 .. tab-set::

     .. tab-item:: Ubuntu
         :sync: ubuntu-tab

-        All packages are available in the default Ubuntu repositories, so you don't need to add additional repositories.
+        All ROCm installation packages are available in the default Ubuntu repositories.

     .. tab-item:: Red Hat Enterprise Linux
         :sync: rhel-tab